-Based on the lowest overall E. coli grades from the regional SoE and CISH programmes, four out of seven lakes fall within the A to C (swimmable) range (57%), while the remaining three lakes fall within the D band (unswimmable) (43%).
-Based on an overall grade from measured and modelled data, 14 out of 17 lakes sit within the A to C (swimmable) range for cyanobacteria (82%), and the remaining three fall within the D band (unswimmable) (18%).
+Based on the lowest overall E. coli grades from the regional SoE and CISH programmes, four out of seven lakes (57%) fall within the A to C (swimmable) range, while the remaining three lakes (43%) fall within the D band (unswimmable).
+Based on an overall grade from measured and modelled data, 14 out of 17 lakes (82%) sit within the A to C (swimmable) range for cyanobacteria and the remaining three lakes (18%) fall within the

+D band (unswimmable).
 Where information is available for both E. coli and cyanobacteria, four out of seven lakes fall within the A to C (swimmable) range (57%), while the remaining three lakes fall within the D band (unswimmable) (43%).
 These grades provide an updated, regional baseline of lake swimmability in relation to the national primary contact targets.
-This information will also support the revision of regional targets as Council sets target attribute states in relation to human contact attributes.
+As with the E. coli swimmability targets for rivers, consideration should be given to revising the lake swimmability targets as Council sets target attribute states in relation to human contact attributes, given the additional monitoring data and updated spatial modelling information that is now available.